-Status: For the affected steppings, see the Summary Tables of Changes.
+Status: For the steppings affected, see the Summary Tables of Changes.

 AF81.
-Corruption of CS Segment Register During RSM While Transitioning From Real Mode to Protected Mode Problem: During the transition from real mode to protected mode, if an SMI (System Management Interrupt) occurs between the MOV to CR0 that sets PE (Protection Enable, bit 0) and the first far JMP, the subsequent RSM (Resume from System Management Mode) may cause the lower two bits of CS segment register to be corrupted.
+Corruption of CS Segment Register During RSM While Transitioning

+From Real Mode to Protected Mode

+Problem: During the transition from real mode to protected mode, if an SMI (System corrupted.

-Implication: The corruption of the bottom two bits of the CS segment register will have no impact unless software explicitly examines the CS segment register between enabling protected mode and the first far JMP.
-Intel® 64 and IA-32 Architectures Software Developer's Manual Volume 3A: System Programming Guide, Part 1, in the section titled "Switching to Protected Mode" recommends the far JMP immediately follows the write to CR0 to enable protected mode.
+Management Interrupt) occurs between the MOV to CR0 that sets PE (Protection Enable, bit 0) and the first far JMP, the subsequent RSM (Resume from System Management Mode) may cause the lower two bits of CS segment register to be unless software explicitly examines the CS segment register between enabling protected mode and the first far JMP.
+Intel[®] 64 and IA-32 Architectures Software Developer's Manual, Volume 3A: System Programming Guide, Part 1, in the section titled "Switching to Protected Mode" recommends the far JMP immediately follows the write to CR0 to enable protected mode.
 Intel has not observed this erratum with any commercially available software.